emilykasa/Capstone_Project/README.md

 The csv file used for the analysis can be found in the "data" folder in this repository.

-The data came from Kaggle.
+The data comes from Kaggle.
 Please see [here](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data)

 ### Notebooks